Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 docker-compose up -d tron-node prometheus
 ```

-Review the [docker-compose.yml](docker-compose.yml) file, the command explanation of java-tron service can be found in the [README](../single_node/README.md#run-the-container).
+Review the [docker-compose.yml](docker-compose.yml) file, the command explanation of java-tron service can be found in [Run Single Node](../single_node/README.md#run-the-container).

 Below are the core configurations for Prometheus service:
 ```yaml